Tap a button on your way to pee. Get reminders based on your bathroom pattern. Form a hydration habit without logging every glass.

 P was formerly called Pee & See.

-Using P is simple: download the free app for iPhone or Apple Watch, then tap the button each time you're on your way to the bathroom.
-P tracks your daily visits toward the 7+ goal and sends smart reminders if you're falling behind.
+P is a free app for iPhone and Apple Watch.
+Tap the button each time you are on your way to the bathroom.
+P shows your daily pattern and sends reminders based on time since your last logged visit.

 After downloading from the App Store, P works immediately: no complex setup required.
 You can log visits from your iPhone, Apple Watch, or widgets on your home screen or lock screen.